Collaborative and Multidisciplinary Pilot Research (CaMPR) General and Integrating Special Populations (ISP) Pilot Award

-- support pilot work with the clear goal of submitting an NIH or other extramural proposal; and
+- Support pilot work with the clear goal of submitting an NIH or other extramural proposal.

 With these goals in mind, the CaMPR and CaMPR-ISP pilot award provides funding to support the formation of newly configured investigative teams aimed at addressing a significant health problem at the cellular, individual, or community level.
 Successful applicants are expected to implement plans to publish findings and to acquire future funding based on CaMPR or CaMPR-ISP award findings.